 For a city of 25,000 people, Freeport offers wonderful cultural opportunities.

 Stephenson County is home to more than seven museums that celebrate the rich history of the area.
-Housed in an old 1911 school house, the Freeport Art Museum enriches the county with both historic and modern art galleries, featuring exhibits such as Native American, Near and Far Eastern, and European art exhibits.
-The Stephenson County Historical Museum commemorates Freeport’s rich past in the old mansion of Oscar Taylor built in 1857, once used as a stop in the Underground Railroad.
+Housed in an old 1911 schoolhouse, the Freeport Art Museum enriches the county with both historic and modern art galleries, featuring exhibits such as Native American, Near and Far Eastern, and European art exhibits.
+The Stephenson County Historical Museum commemorates Freeport’s rich past in the old mansion of Oscar Taylor built in 1857, once used as a stop on the Underground Railroad.
 In addition to the Oscar Taylor House, Stephenson County features the Silvercreek Museum and the home and burial site of Jane Addams at the Cedarville Historical Museum.

 In Freeport, we value diversity in all forms.
 Diversity starts at home, at your workplace, with each of us.
 Our community strives to be accepting, inclusive and engaging in order to create opportunity for everyone.
 Each of us contributes value in some way and we are committed to empowering our citizens to come together to build a stronger, healthier and more sustainable region.